Isonimus/M5PORKCHOP/README.md

         [;]     Navigate up through client list
         [.]
 Navigate down through client list
-        [Enter] DEAUTH selected client (5 frames each way) [B]     Add network to BOAR BROS and exit
+        [D]     Details popup (full MAC, vendor, RSSI, position) [Enter] DEAUTH selected client (5 frames each way) [B]     Add network to BOAR BROS and exit
         [`]     Exit to spectrum view
         [Bksp]  Exit to spectrum view

+    D gives you the D. The Details.
+Full 6-octet MAC address for your notes.
+Vendor name untruncated.
+RSSI with age.
+Position relative to the AP.
+Everything you need to identify a target before you punch it.
+    Any key closes.
+No commitment.
+Just intel.
+Big D energy.

     Press Enter on a client.
 5 deauth frames AP→Client.
 5 more Client→AP.
     1-5ms random jitter between each.
 Brief toast: "DEAUTH XX:XX x5".